 Options are tools best used in tandem with in-depth business knowledge and a long-term stock perspective.
 They can be used to protect positions, generate income, short, or hedge, and to get better buy or sell prices on your stocks.

 Want to learn more?
-We're offering a free handbook designed to get you up to speed on options basics.
-Just enter your email in the box below for access -- it's completely free.
+Motley Fool Pro is designed to get you up to speed on options basics.
+Just enter your email in the box below to find out more.